stratevision/red5pro-conference-host/README.md

 forever start index.js
 ```

+to view the log location and status of the running process, run `forever list`

-> Running the above will start the server on the default port of `8001`
+> Running the above will start the server on the default port which is defined in index.js

 Alternatively: